Voorhees Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 119.81 mi of roadways, of which 96.90 mi were maintained by the municipality, 20.50 mi by Camden County and 2.41 mi by the New Jersey Department of Transportation.

 The only major highway that passes through Voorhees is Route 73 (Berlin-Kresson Road), which travels from the southern border with Berlin Township towards Evesham Township in Burlington County.
 Interstate 295 and Route 70 provide access to nearby Philadelphia via Cherry Hill.
 Exit 32 of Interstate 295 is partially signed for Voorhees, though motorists can also use exits 29A (U.S. Route 30/Berlin), 31 (Woodcrest Station) or 36 (Route 73) to access parts of the township.

 County Route 544 (Evesham Road) runs along the border with Cherry Hill on the north side of the township and County Route 561 (Haddonfield-Berlin Road) clips the southwest corner of the township, from Berlin Township in the south, passes through Gibbsboro, reenters the township's northwest corner before heading into Cherry Hill.

 Public transportation

 One station on the PATCO Speedline rail system, Ashland, is located within township limits.
 The Woodcrest and Lindenwold stations are also easily accessible to many residents.

 NJ Transit bus service is offered between the township and Philadelphia on the 403 route, with local service provided by the 451 and 459 routes.

+Healthcare

+Operated by Virtua Health, an academic non-profit healthcare system, the 368-bed Virtua Voorhees Hospital on Route 73 opened in May 2011 after nearly three years of construction, with a 680000 sqft facility built on a 40 acre site.
+The original West Jersey hospital had been built in 1973 when the area was largely rural and became Virtua West Jersey Hospital Voorhees following the 1998 merger of Memorial Health Alliance of Burlington County and West Jersey Health System that created Virtua Health.
+The former hospital building was demolished starting in 2012.